primer3-org/primer3/README.txt

 o you must be running OS X > 10.4 and should have the most
 	recent version of XCode
-o replace the `Makefile` with Makefile.OSX (remove the '.OSX') o run `make all` in the src directory as directed above o run the tests as directed above
+o then run `make -f Makefile.OSXUniversal all` o run the tests as directed above

 Additional instructions for 'installing' the binaries may be found in